 2016 Prediction #2:

 We also predicted that Millennials would begin to move out of their parent’s houses and form their own households most of which would be rentals.
 This prediction proved untrue as household formation in 2015 significantly outpaced 2016.
 As of September, the number of households formed was 1.16 million as compared to 1.91 million in 2015.

 We looked at vacancy rates and predicted they would stabilize for 2016.
 According to the census bureau, housing vacancies fell from 7.3% in Q315 to 6.8% in Q316 proving our prediction to be accurate once again.

 Our last prediction dealt with rising rental rates nationwide.
 This prediction also proved correct as the average rental price on a three-bedroom home rose from $1353 in December in 2015 to $1459 at the end of Q316.
 The rising rental rates proved to outpace inflation at the end of Q316.

-Specialized RPM offers these predictions at the beginning of each year to help investors get a better idea of what to expect throughout the year.
+Specialized Property Management offers these predictions at the beginning of each year to help investors get a better idea of what to expect throughout the year.
 Whether we are correct or a little off, Plano property managers still benefit from knowing what the year could have in store.